 "I like my connection back to Steve," Cook has explained.
 "From him emanates our values and our DNA."

 Is he Steve Jobs?
-No. And he never tried to be.
+No. He never tried to be—that's what Jobs told him on the day it mattered most.

 Disclaimer: This analysis of Tim Cook's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.